The Cancer Research

 - Laboratory Research

-- Much of the research related to grapes in eating habits to reduce cancer risk involves resveratrol, since grapes are one of a few major food sources.
+Resveratrol is the focus of much of the research related to grapes in eating habits to reduce cancer risk, since grapes are one of a few major food sources.
 In cell culture studies, resveratrol inhibits all stages of development and progression of various cancers: skin, colorectal, breast, prostate, liver, lung and others.
 In isolated cells, resveratrol is a powerful antioxidant, directly scavenging free radicals that could damage DNA and stimulating cells’ own antioxidant enzymes.
 Limited studies in mice and rats show some effects reducing inflammation and cancer development and metastasis, though less consistently.

-- In cell and animal studies, anthocyanins influence cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Anthocyanins influence cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.
 They inhibit cancer cells’ growth and ability to spread, and activate signaling that leads to self-destruction of abnormal cells.

-- In cell and animal studies, flavonols and flavan-3-ols influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes.
+Flavonols and flavan-3-ols influence gene expression and cell signaling in ways that increase antioxidant, anti-inflammatory and carcinogen-deactivating enzymes in cell and animal studies.
 They inhibit cancer cells’ growth and ability to spread, and activate signaling that leads to self-destruction of abnormal Flavonols and flavan-3-ols dial down expression of oncogenes (genes that have potential to cause increased cell growth that can lead to cancer) and increase expression of tumor suppressor genes.

 - Human Studies